rlucioni/recipes/recipes/canele.md

 # Canele

-Yields 14-16 2" caneles (Matfer mold)
+Yields 14-16 2" caneles (Matfer molds)

 Note: season new tin-lined copper molds before first use.
 Preheat oven to 400°F. Apply a thin coat of vegetable shortening to each mold.
 Invert on a wire rack over a pan.
 Bake for 20-45 minutes.
 Wipe away any excess and let cool completely.
 Repeat 2-3 times.
 Seasoned tin should have a dark brown or black color.